Nikola is an awesome static website generator built in Python. I recently used

 -

 being executed.
-Note that even if all the elements are True
+Note that even if all the elements are True, the task may

 still be executed because doit also considers other kinds of dependencies,